Enhancing Symbolic Execution of Heap-based Programs with Separation Logic for Test Input Generation: A Core Language

-In a well-known survey~\cite{Schwartz:2010:YEW:1849417.1849981}, Schwartz \emph{et al.} described the algorithm of symbolic execution as an extension to the run-time semantics of a general language.
+In~\cite{Schwartz:2010:YEW:1849417.1849981}, Schwartz \emph{et al.} described the algorithm of symbolic execution as an extension to the run-time semantics of a general language.
 The language, called SimpIL, is simple but ``powerful enough to express typical languages as varied as Java and assembly code''~\cite{Schwartz:2010:YEW:1849417.1849981}.
-In this work, we will use similar presentation to describe our new symbolic execution engine.
-This section introduces our core language, which is an extension of SimpIL with statements to dynamically allocate and deallocate heap memory.
-Note that our prototype implementation is for Java bytecode, and our approach extends to other languages. \paragraph{Syntax}
+In this work, we use a similar presentation to describe our new symbolic execution engine.
+This section introduces our core language, which is an extension of SimpIL with operations on heap memory.
+Note that our implementation is for Java bytecode, and our approach extends to other languages. \paragraph{Syntax}

-The syntax of the language is defined in Figure~\ref{fig.syntax}.
+The syntax of the language is defined in Fig.~\ref{fig.syntax}.
 A program in our core language consists of multiple data structures and statements.
-The primitive types include integer, boolean and void; statements consist of assignment, memory store, goto, assertion, conditional goto, memory allocation, and memory deallocation; expressions are side-effect free and consist of typical non-heap expressions and memory load.
+The primitive types include boolean and integer; statements consist of assignment, memory store, goto, assertion, conditional goto, memory allocation, and memory deallocation; expressions are side-effect free and consist of typical non-heap expressions and memory load.
 We use \form{\code{op_{b}}} to represent typical binary operators, e.g., addition, subtraction.
-Similarly, \form{\code{op_{u}}} is used to represent unary operators e.g., logical negation. \form{k^{\tau}} represents either an 32-bit integer constant or a boolean value (\form{\true} or \form{\false}).
-For the sake of simplicity, we assume the input is in the form of static single assignments (SSA) and omit the type-checking semantics of our language and assume things are well-typed in the standard way.
-Our intermediate language facilitates analysis based on the control flow graph of the program.
-This kind of language is generally the target of separation logic tools such as Smallfoot \cite{Berdine:2005:SES:2099708.2099715}, Slayer \cite{Berdine2011}, JStar \cite{Distefano:OOPSLA:2008}, Verifast \cite{Jacobs:NFM:2011}, Abductor \cite{Calcagno:JACM:2011}, Infer \cite{infer} and S2 \cite{Le:CAV:2014}.
+Similarly, \form{\code{op_{u}}} is used to represent typical unary operators, e.g., logical negation. \form{k} represents either a boolean or integer constant.
+The expressions used together with \form{\code{goto}} should not contain variables.
+For the sake of simplicity, we assume the programs are in the form of static single assignments and are well-typed in the standard way.
+We note that the language can be extended to handle method calls.

-\paragraph{Operational Semantics}
+\paragraph{Operational semantics}